-When it comes to smart trainers, there are really three that we consider top contenders.
-The Saris H3 just might be our favorite of the bunch right now, especially when factoring-in the price tag.
+When it comes to smart trainers, there are really three that I consider top contenders.
+The Saris H3 just might be my favorite of the bunch right now, especially when factoring-in the price tag.

 Then, Saris rolled-out a new and vastly improved smart trainer, the H3.
 The H2 had been built and marketed for a few years, but while it was a good, reliable performer, it had a couple flaws.
 The H3 fixed those.